Outpox/Remind-me-later/README.md

 * Click the Clock icon of Remind me later
 * Select a duration
 * Voila, the link will be reminded later, you can now close this tab

-### Contribution guidelines ###

-* If you feel like giving me some feedback about my code, it's greatly appreciated.
-* This is my first Google Chrome extension
-* The purpose is just to get some more experience with JavaScript

-### Who do I talk to? ###

-* I'm Guillaume "Outpox" Migeon, 21 y.o. from France.
-* I'm working in IT and will soon finish my studies to be a web developer.